-From the same game, the level where you are chased by a bunch of cops through a neighborhood.
-You have to be a certain distance away from any squad cars before you can move on, and they're all just as fast as the car you're driving, plus they make the cops from Grand Theft Auto look like responsible drivers.
+From the same game, the two levels where you are chased by a bunch of cops through a neighborhood.
+You have to be a certain distance away from any squad cars before you can move on, and they're all twice as fast as the car you're driving, plus they make the cops from Grand Theft Auto look like responsible drivers.
+Not to mention that both missions are timed, which means if you take too long trying to get away from them you'll automatically fail regardless.
 Basically your only hope is to hope that when you enter the neighborhood, there will be two large trucks there that you can let the cops run into, which will slow them down enough that you might get away if you keep going in a straight line.

 The ReBoot action game (based on the animated series of the same name) for the Sony Playstation takes frustration to a new extreme.
 It's not enough that the entire premise of the game is flawed (you fly around on your hoverboard sealing up network "fabric tears", you can't fly up or down, and it's near impossible to make precise jumps).
 In the third level of the game, you must complete your mission in a set timeframe, travelling through an area that looks like a toxic waste factory.
 You can't make a crucial jump to get to a network tear, so you land on a pool of toxic waste, where a massive creature that looks like a tapeworm POPS RIGHT THE F#$@ OUT and bashes your character around.
 You can't even move quickly enough to avoid it because the graphics lag incessantly, and you sure won't be able to finish the level on your first, second or tenth try.